Senate Democrats’ voting rights push stalls in the face of GOP opposition - News Break

 “Using Georgia as a specific example, their recently enacted changes will disproportionately hurt Black voters,” he said.
 “The Georgia state law imposes voter identification requirements on absentee ballots, makes it hard to request an absentee ballot, and makes it a crime for groups to provide food and water to voters waiting in line.
 Rather than imposing barriers to casting the sacred right to vote, Georgia should be looking at ways to improve voter access. “

-The post Senate Democrats’ voting rights push stalls in the face of GOP opposition appeared first on Idaho Capital Sun .
+The post Senate Democrats’ voting rights push stalls in the face of GOP opposition appeared first on Colorado Newsline .